rich-27/grid-paint-iso-hex/Readme.md

 ## How It Works

-The `GridIsoHex` class registered in [grid-hex.js](grid-hex.js) uses the same URL parameter mechanic, the `artwork_grid` parameter, as the existing grid types.
-It registers a new grid handler in the `gridFactory` variable, enabling the use of the grid identifier `iso-hex` to draw and manage the new grid.
+The `GridIsoHex` class in [grid-iso-hex.js](grid-iso-hex.js) is registered as a new grid handler for `iso-hex` grids in the `gridFactory` dictionary, enabling the existing `artwork_grid` URL parameter with the value `iso-hex` to use `GridIsoHex` to draw and manage the new grid.

 The grid creation and drawing all happens through this new class, meaning you can skip the `*grid-paint.com/new-image` Inject File rule mentioned above if you only create new images by manually navigate to the URL.

-The [grid-hex.js](grid-hex.js) file also contains the content of the original file after the new `iso-hex` class to ensure the exisitng `hex` grid still works.

 It appears the `iso-hex` was originally intended to be a part of the site or was an option that was subsequently removed, given comments in `grids.js` reference an `iso-hex` grid.

+## Changes

+* Redirecting `grid-hex.js` to the Resource Override file has been replaced with loading in [grid-iso-hex.js](grid-iso-hex.js).
+This was previously required as I was overriding `hex` grid creation during initial development, but now `iso-hex` is used as the grid type and no functions are being overriden, so it can be moved to it's own file and registered on the `DOMContentLoaded` event.

 ## Known Issues